amy777555/MedStudentMatching/README.md

 # Algorithm Description

-The algorithm that this program utilizes is
-(Insert algorithm description here.)
+The algorithm that this program utilizes is a modified version of the Gale-shaply algorithm.
+It is designed to (Insert algorithm description here.)

 ### Pseudocode